-What We Love: Muir and Osborne are more focused on making knitted animals and writing books.
-They have been creating different kinds of knitted animals for kids and been designing knitted costumes for Dog Shows.
+I Love: Muir and Osborne write books, create knitted animals for kids and design knitted costumes for Dog Shows.

 Hand Knitted Things by Julia Marsh

-Julia is very into hand knitted things.
-She likes posting her very own designed knits to share her passion for knitting and also as a way of documenting her knitting projects and sharing them with others.
+Julia likes posting her designed knits to share her passion for knitting and also as a way of documenting her knitting projects and sharing them with others.

-What We Love: Hand Knitted Things has been very dedicated to their hand knits designs.
-They have done different kinds of design from socks, mittens, hats and much more.
+I Love: Hand Knitted Things has been dedicated to their hand knits designs.
+They have socks, mittens, hats and more.

 Loop London is a textile emporium in London.
 They stock gorgeous knitting, crochet + embroidery supplies from all over the world.
 Their blog Look Knit Lounge features new pattern releases and spotlights on the gorgeous yarn they stock plus giveaways.

-What We Love: If you love yarn and all things knit and crochet, the shop in London would be amazing to visit!
-The blog keeps you up to date with all their latest happenings.
+I Love: If you love yarn and all things knit and crochet, the shop in London would be amazing to visit!
+The blog keeps you up to date.

 Gartur Stitch Farm by Kat Goldin and Kevin Harrison